Ebook

 ♦ Supplier Discrepancies: Discrepancies in invoice and delivery terms can delay payments and strain relationships.
 A well-defined contract and clear communication with suppliers help prevent such disputes.

-♦ Approval Delays: Delays in the approval process can slow down the entire P2P cycle.
+♦ Approval Delays: Delays in the approval process can slow down the entire procurement cycle.
 Implementing an automated workflow with escalate procedures ensures that approvals happen promptly.

 ♦ Lack of Integration: Many businesses operate with disconnected procurement and finance systems, leading to inefficiencies.
 Integrating procurement, invoicing, and payment systems into a unified platform reduces redundancy and improves visibility across departments.